About SPICE |

 Here's the fast track version of running a C program (sketch) on your Arduino Board.

-The schematic shows the physical world that the code can control to implement our meter.
+The schematic shows the physical world that the code controls to implement our meter.

 A pushbutton as digital input requires only one additional component, a